open-socialism/foundation/README.md

 * Promote Open Socialism.
 * Act as a critic for democratic capitalism and promote change.

-Check out some of the [the main repo](https://github.com/open-socialism/open-socialism.github.io) or [opensocialism.com](https://opensocialism.com) if you want to learn more or contribute.
+Check out the [the main repo](https://github.com/open-socialism/open-socialism.github.io) or [opensocialism.com](https://opensocialism.com) if you want to learn more or contribute.